Engagement Ring Valuations.

 National Council of Jewellery Valuers.

 Registered valuers have a strict code of conduct and a set of detailed rules.
 They need to apply these to arrive at the final assessment of any given item.
 They have many years of training before they can become a registered valuer.
 Valuers also have a great network of assessors with expertise they can draw upon.
 Valuers often seek out the opinion of other valuers if they would like a second opinion on a piece they are looking at.
 You can read more about what is required of a registered valuer on the National Council of Jewellery Valuers website.
 The site also provides information about where you can find a registered valuer.
+Our preferred valuers in Melbourne is I crofts, a highly respected member of the NCJV.

 Valuations at Ellissi.